-Clause 6.2.1 requires the use of algorithms that have at least 112 bits of security strength with a preference for at least 128 bits of security strength.
-A significant number of cipher suites are acceptable, based on these criteria.
+Clause 6.2.1 requires the use of algorithms that have at least 128 bits of security strength with a preference for at least 128 bits of security strength.
+Several cipher suites are acceptable, based on these criteria.
 However, there are additional considerations and a need to facilitate interoperability between clients and servers, so the recommendations in this subclause should be implemented.

-Forward secrecy (sometimes called "perfect forward secrecy") prevents the recovery of information that was encrypted with older session keys, thus limiting the amount of time during which attacks can be successful.
-Many TLS cipher suites were defined that do not feature forward secrecy (e.g., TLS_RSA_WITH_AES_128_CBC_SHA256).
-IETF RFC 5116 defines the authenticated encryption with additional data (AEAD) algorithms that can be used to achieve forward secrecy.
+Forward secrecy prevents the recovery of information that was encrypted with older session keys, thus limiting the amount of time during which attacks can be successful.
+Many defined TLS cipher suites do not feature forward secrecy (e.g., TLS\RSA\WITH\AES\128\CBC\SHA256).
+IETF RFC 5116 defines authenticated encryption with additional data (AEAD) algorithms that can be used to achieve forward secrecy.

-In alignment with the IETF RFC 7525 recommendations of on forward secrecy, the following cipher suites should be supported by storage systems and clients accessing them:
+In alignment with the IETF RFC 7525 recommendations on forward secrecy, the following cipher suites should be supported by storage systems and clients accessing them: